 FIGURE 9 Simulated image of CMQW red μLED (A) without BM and (B) with BM.
+A) Before optimization (B) After of

 3.4 | Image quality

 Figure 9 demonstrates the improved image quality achieved by incorporating carbon BM.
 As shown in Figure 9A, a high crosstalk level of 19.5% introduces noticeable image blurs, particularly in the regions containing sufficient details.
 By reducing the crosstalk to 3.8%, the image quality is significantly enhanced (Figure 9B).
 This improvement is reflected in the multiscale structural similarity index,22 which increases from 0.978 to 0.987 after optimization, indicating a closer match to the original image.